 How to Build Obelisks

 My first consideration was making the obelisk so it would coordinate with the other items in the garden such as our trellis, lanterns, and the flowerbox and shutters.
 We built the gorgeous brackets from a leftover fence post.
+We build a floating deck and garden hose holder that all coordinate as well.

 Building the obelisk with the same type of wood and in the same style was my goal.
 So I set to work trying to find the same solar lights as I used in the lanterns for last year.
 The globe is crackled glass and they cast an amazing dreamy patterned glow.